Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently demonstrated remarkable capabilities and have been deployed in a variety of practical applications, such as multi-agent systems \cite{wu2024autogen,du2024improving}.
-Training such models demands substantial resources, including large-scale datasets, extensive computational budgets, and significant human effort, rendering them highly valuable intellectual property.
+Large language models (LLMs) have recently demonstrated remarkable capabilities and have been deployed in a variety of practical scenarios, such as healthcare applications \cite{goyal2024healai} and multi-agent systems \cite{wu2024autogen,du2024improving}.
+Training such huge models demands substantial resources, including large-scale datasets, extensive computational budgets, and significant human effort, rendering them highly valuable intellectual property.
 To safeguard their interests, commercial service providers typically isolate their proprietary models and only expose them through APIs.
-However, malicious attackers can exploit the model output texts or logits to perform knowledge distillation (KD) \cite{hinton2015distilling,kim2016sequence, guminillm}, thus cheaply extracting model capabilities without any access to the weights or architecture.
+However, malicious attackers can exploit the output texts or logits to perform knowledge distillation (KD) \cite{hinton2015distilling,kim2016sequence, guminillm}, thus cheaply extracting model capabilities without any access to the weights or architecture.

-To defend against such theft, early work has proposed LLM watermarking \cite{kirchenbauer2023watermark, ye2025securing,liang2026watermarking} as a mitigation strategy, yet they offer only post-hoc verification and cannot directly prevent the extraction of proprietary knowledge.
+To defend against such theft, previous work has explored a range of LLM watermarking \cite{kirchenbauer2023watermark, ye2025securing, liang2026watermarking} and fingerprinting techniques \cite{finger1, fingerprint2, peng2022fingerprinting} for ownership verification, yet they provide only post-hoc verification and cannot directly prevent the extraction of proprietary knowledge.
 More recent efforts attempt to perturb the token distribution and modify model outputs to hinder KD \cite{savani2025antidistillation,li2025doge}.
-However, these methods focus exclusively on text-based distillation, leaving the more widely discussed logit-based distillation largely unaddressed.
+Despite the success, these methods focus exclusively on text-based distillation, leaving the more widely discussed logit-based distillation largely unaddressed.
 Notably, a model’s output logits reveal the full probability distribution over tokens, conveying substantially richer information than the sampled token labels.
-Consequently, defending against such distillation is particularly challenging.
+Consequently, defending against such distillation is particularly more challenging.
 This difficulty is further exacerbated by a growing body of work \cite{wang2021alphanet,guminillm,wangabkd} that strengthens logit-based KD by more fully exploiting the rich information in these distributions.

-To address this challenge, we introduce an information-theoretic measure to quantify the distillation-relevant information in teacher logits and propose a transformation strategy to mitigate knowledge leakage.
+This work investigates this critical challenge by introducing an information-theoretic measure to quantify the distillation-relevant information within teacher logits, based on which we further propose an output transformation strategy to mitigate knowledge leakage.